Silver Proof Quarter

 All photos beyond this point shot at the exact same magnification

-Here is a close up of a 2004 Lincoln cent reverse where we see a circular die gouge or dent
+Here is a close up of a 2004 Lincoln cent reverse where we see a circular die gouge, dent or lathe line

 around the statue of Lincoln.
 First reported by Billy Crawford, coin courtesy of Tom DeLorey.

-Here is a close up of another 2004 Lincoln cent reverse where we see a circular die gouge or dent
+Here is a close up of another 2004 Lincoln cent reverse where we see a circular die gouge, dent or lathe line

 around the statue of Lincoln.
 First reported by John Wexler, coin courtesy of Tom DeLorey.